The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Method

 \section{Method}

-The overall framework of HAE is shown in \cref{fig:flowchart}, we first give a detailed explanation of how to get the hierarchical representations in the hyperbolic space, and then we introduce the whole framework of HAE and describe the loss functions.
+The overall framework of HAE is shown in \cref{fig:flowchart}, we first give a detailed explanation of getting the hierarchical representations in the hyperbolic space, and then we introduce the framework of HAE and explain the loss functions.